fornclake/fornclake.dev/tutorials/zelda-like-4.0/player-movement-and-animation.md

 @onready var sprite = $AnimatedSprite2D
 ```

-Our `SPEED` constant will be how many pixels per second the player will move.

-The `input_direction` variable is going to be a Vector2 mapped to the arrow keys.

-The `sprite_direction` will be a string of which direction the player is facing.

-The `sprite` onready variable is a reference to our *AnimatedSprite2D* node.

 #### Input Direction

-Let's create a getter function for `input_direction`.
-It is going to check for keyboard inputs and return a Vector2.
+Create a getter function for `input_direction`.
+It will check for keyboard inputs and return a Vector2.
 Name it `_get_input_direction`.

-Let's create a local `x` variable and set it to the combined presses of "ui_left" and "ui_right".
-We will convert them from bool to int and negate "ui_left".
+Let's create a local `x` variable that will be set to the combined presses of "ui_left" and "ui_right".
+We convert them from bool to int and negate "ui_left".
 If the left arrow key is pressed `x` will be -1, if right is pressed it will be 1.
-They are then added together; if both keys are pressed `x` cancels to 0.
+They are added together so if both keys are pressed `x` cancels to 0.

-Do the same with a new `y` variable and use "ui_up" and "ui_down".
+Do the same with a new `y` variable using "ui_up" and "ui_down".

 Set `input_direction` to a normalized Vector2 composed of `x` and `y`.
-Finally we will return `input_direction`.
+Return `input_direction`.

 ```gdscript
 func _get_input_direction():